hariinfo/spark-assignment/README.md

 I will make use of groupBy(..,..) delay type and month/year columns and agg(..) shall be used to generate min, max, average stats.

 ### Did privately managed airlines perform better than publicly traded ones?
 I have utilized the UDF (user defined function) to generate a new column "ownership" based on a custom function airline_ownership(..) <br/>
 A filter(..) operation is then applied to filter by ownership = 'Public' or ownership = 'Private'.
 Finally, a count is done on the filtered dataset to compare delay counts.
+Since, spark DataFrame transformations are immutable, the withColumn function results in creation of a new dataframe airlineDataWithOwnership with the new column "ownership".

 ### What delay type is most common at each airport?
 Filter airlineDataDF by airport and then group by delay type to count delay types for each airport